rsksmart/rwallet/README.md

     # Devbox Server URL for Android Simulator http://10.0.2.2:1338/parse
     # Devbox Server URL for iOS Simulator http://<YOUR_IP_ADDRESS>:1338/parse
     PARSE_SERVER_URL=
-    PARSE_MASTER_KEY=
     ```
     If .env file is changed, manually edit the file importing react-native-dotenv by either adding an empty line or whitespace will work.

-1. `npm run android` or `npm run ios`.
+2. `npm run android` or `npm run ios`.
 The script will first start server daemon in a separate terminal window, the same effect as `npm run start`.
 You should see console output like below.
     ```
     > rwallet@0.0.1 start /Users/mikasa/Documents/repos/rwallet
     > node node_modules/react-native/local-cli/cli.js start